-Course No. Course Tit e:

-Final Studer nt Evaluation
+Final Student Eval

+udent Name:Term:

-udent Name: Term: Ye Year:
+Year:

-U -2 -1 + + +
+U -2 -1 + +

-Course Objective #1 To be writ ten in for particular cours e
+Course Objective #1 To be written in for particular course

-Course Objective #2 To be writ ten in for particular cours e
+Course Objective #2 To be written in for particular course

-Course Objective #3 To be writ ten in for particular cours e
+Course Objective #3 To be written in for particular course

-Course Objective #4 To be writ ten in for particular cours e
+Course Objective #4 To be written in for particular course

-Demonstrates mastery of course e content
+Demonstrates mastery of course content

-Completes assignments in a time nely manner
+Completes assignments in a timely manner

 Writes effectively

 Integrates theory and practice

-Questions and criticizes constru ictively
+Questions and criticizes constructively

-Critically evaluates ideas and is sues
+Critically evaluates ideas and issues

-Generalizes cogently from spec ifics
+Generalizes cogently from specifics

-Supports arguments with evider nce
+Supports arguments with evidence

 Organizes thought well

-Exhibits creativity and original ity
+Exhibits creativity and originality

 Takes criticism constructively

 Shows self-understanding

-reas needing further attention and edisrupted the learning process, edithe day it was due.
-Perhaps you were a little timid in your critique working at constructive criticism reas showing special strengths: (some work was strongest when you we examplesyou did an especially specially when you did now need to take a look at how e of ideas, though when you of ideas, drawing on your ne examples follow) ere relating theory to prac t have an assignyou are organiou did "take on own strengths tice.
-It seems in ment pre zing your " an idea, in the are pared the time. you often a of learn to you to nt was be n showed ning from ing used good ins m your pr in class sight.
-K actice.
+eas needing further attention and effort, with suggestions: (some exdisrupted the learning process, especially when you did not have the day it was due.
+Perhaps you need to take a look at how you as were a little timid in your critique of ideas, though when you did working at constructive criticism of ideas, drawing on your own seas showing special strengths: (some examples follow) ur work was strongest when you were relating theory to practice.
+It examplesyou did an especially nice job of using illustrations from materials we studied. an assign re organiz "take on' strengths i t seems im ment precing your an idea, in the are pared that time. you often a of learn o you to l t was be showed ning fron have conc ing used good ins n your pr in clas sight.
+K cactice.

+our sensitivity to others' feelings and opinions in the group helped to stimulate e open dis scussion.